 Spend more money.

-According to DKMA, an airport market research company, travelers that are both happy and relaxed are twice as likely to shop, and tend to spend about 7% more money on retail and 10% more on duty-free.
+According to DKMA, an airport market research company, both happy and relaxed travelers are twice as likely to shop, and they tend to spend about 7% more money on retail and 10% more on duty-free.

 So there’s a method to their madness 😉

 You would think that something as unassuming and ubiquitous as airport carpeting wouldn’t be a huge deal, but in one case, it most definitely was.
 Portland International Airport (PDX) had the same carpet for about 30 years.
 When they decided to change it to a new pattern in 2013, the residents of Portland were nearly up in arms.
 When it was time for the last day of the old carpet in early 2015, the city threw a farewell party for the iconic carpet and thousands of people came to take one last look, one last picture and even “foot selfies” with the old carpet.

 “By the time we really realized the appreciation for the carpet, we were already well into the process of getting the new carpeting,” said airport spokesman Steve Johnson.
 “It was really a little bit of a surprise to us how much the community loved the PDX carpet.”